Photo: Elina Akselrud

 Competition “Mai Lind” in Helsinki, Finland, 2012 (2nd prize),

-Denis recorded a CD with works by F. Chopin for the international A. Rubinstein Foundation (Poland, 2010), as well as a CD with piano sonatas by A. Soler for the company "Naxos" (Spain, 2011).
+Denis recorded a CD with works by F. Chopin for the international A. Rubinstein Foundation (Poland, 2010), as well as a CD with piano sonatas by A. Soler for "Naxos" (Spain, 2011).
+For 2025, plans include new digital releases showcasing both his solo artistry and chamber collaborations.